ANU-RSES-Education/EMSC-4033-2023/ProjectPlans/ProjectPlan_u7519655/Project Report.md

  `url = https://earthquake.usgs.gov/fdsnws/event/1/query`

- Then we tap in the `start_time`, the `end_time` and the `min_magnititude` one by one. (the time should in YYYY-MM-DD formation and magnititude should in 1~10.)
+ Then we tap in the `start_time`, the `end_time` and the `min_magnitude` one by one. (the time should in YYYY-MM-DD formation and magnititude should in 1~10.)
 It will return a number of how many earthquakes happened in Australia and nearly sea area during this time.

-In the second part it will show a map with scattered points of earthquakes in different colors which divided by different magnititudes. mag in [4,4.5] is blue, [4.5,5] is orange, larger than 5 is red.
+In the second part it will show a map with scattered points of earthquakes in different colors which divided by different magnitudes. mag in [4,4.5] is blue, [4.5,5] is orange, larger than 5 is red.

 In the next part you can tap in a state name and the map will only show the earthquakes in this state.
 The states list you can choose: SA(South Auistralia), ACT(Australian Capital Territory), NSW(New South Wales), NT(Northern Territory), QLD(Queensland), TAS(Tasmania), VIC(Victoria), and WA(Western Australia).

-Next, just tap in the same state code you have done before, you can get all the information of the earthquakes in this state include magnititude, location,and time.
+Next, just tap in the same state code you have done before, you can get all the information of the earthquakes in this state include magnitude, location,and time.

 If you input the coordinate you are, the next part will tell you the distance of the nearest earthquake and give you information of 5 nearest earthquakes then plot them on the map.
 (Rember tapping your longitude and latitude within Australia, lon:(110,160),lat:(-45,-10))